 Thus we can re-phrase Malina and Rorhbaugh's comment above as:

 Sitting on the war horse would thus signal to the crowds that Pilate would tolerate no riot; force was his repertory for the social order he had in mind.

-Riding into Jerusalem that day was a truly courageous act by Jesus - a Galilean peasant riding a donkey toward a confrontation that could only end with his brutal torture and execution.
+Riding into Jerusalem that day was a truly courageous act by Jesus - a Galilean peasant riding a donkey as a sign of non-violent resistance toward a confrontation that could only end with his brutal torture and execution.